 It is the first international art fair in West Africa, and it is a platform given to contemporary artists in Nigeria and across Africa to exhibit their art works to art lovers, collectors, and enthusiasts.

-I was able to make it on second day of the event, since I already blogged about it in – the 5 events to attend in November post.
+I was able to make it on second day of the event, since I already blogged about it in – the event near me today in November post.

 Here are the 5 things you should know about the event if you did not attend or if you are planning to come for next year’s edition-